leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/09_Additional_Common_Accounting_Transactions_Purchases_from_vendors.md

   - Journalize purchase transactions both for cash and on account.

-1. Core Fitness purchases bathroom supplies from Easy Clean, Inc. for $100 to be used this month and pays cash.
+1. Core Fitness purchases bathroom supplies from Easy Clean, Inc. for $100 to be used this month and pays cash immediately.

 <table>
 <tbody>